 You can also check via the command line to see whether or not the downloaded app is validated using the system security policy tool in Terminal:

-In the output in response to our command above we can see that the system security policy (Gatekeeper) has validated Zetetic's signature and the integrity of the binary, approving it for execution.
+In the output in response to our command above we can see that the system security policy (Gatekeeper) has validated Zetetic's signature and the integrity of the binary, approving it for installation.
 If we were to modify the binary (for instance, Show Package Contents, and remove one of the image resources), the code signature would be invalidated, and the check above would fail.
 At that point you'd no longer be able to launch the application.

 Codebook for Windows is distributed as an MSI installer package.
 The installer and the application itself are code-signed using Microsoft Authenticode technology.
 Code-signing Codebook for Windows allows a user to ensure the integrity and authenticity of the application on their machine.
 When the installer and application are code-signed, a digital signature is embedded within the files that can then be verified by Windows later.
 If the application binary was tampered with, the digital signature would become invalid and the user would be notified upon execution.